When Two become One

 Some of the materials used in the Unity Rituals listed above may incur an extra cost.

-Shira & Denis "We were so happy with our ceremony thank you so so much.
+Laura & Jarlath "We were so happy with our ceremony thank you so so much.
 We loved how you told our story and the effort you put into the way it flowed, it was really beautiful.
 The pace of the ceremony was perfect, it was just long enough but it didn’t feel rushed and it was relaxed.

 Alex & Jason "Michelle we honestly can’t thank you enough for the ceremony you prepared for us.It was timed perfectly, it was heart-felt, personal, unique, and just everything we wanted.
 There wasn't a dry eye in the house".